arielf/cuts/README.md

 1	1
 1	1
 ```

-- `cut` doesn't support multi-char column delimiters, in particular,
+#### `cut` doesn't support multi-char column delimiters

-  it can't deal with the most common case of any white-space sequence
+in particular, it can't deal with the most common case of any
+white-space sequence

-- `cut` doesn't support perl style regex delimiters, when your
+#### `cut` doesn't support perl style regex delimiters

-  delimiter is a bit more complex (say, any sequence of non-digits)
+when your delimiter is a bit more complex (say, any sequence of non-digits)
 you're out-of-luck.

-- `cut` doesn't support negative (from end) column numbers which is
+#### `cut` doesn't support negative (from end) column numbers

-  very useful when you have, say 257 fields (but you haven't counted
+This is very useful when you have, say 257 fields (but you haven't counted
 them, so you don't really know), and you're interested in the last field,
 or the one before the last etc.

-- `cut` doesn't support changing order of columns; it ignores the
+#### `cut` doesn't support changing order of columns

-  order requested by the user and always force-prints the fields
+It ignores the order requested by the user and always force-prints
-  in order from low to high:
+the fields in order from low to high:

 ```
 $ cut -f3,2,1 file.tsv